cp2k/dbcsr/docs/guide/2-user-guide/1-installation/1-install.md

 * A GPU-capable compiler, either
   * CUDA Toolkit (targets NVIDIA GPUs, minimal version required: 5.5) with cuBLAS
-  * or HIP compiler (targets NVIDIA or AMD GPUs) and hipBLAS
+  * or HIP compiler (targets NVIDIA or AMD GPUs) and hipBLAS (the tested version is ROCm 3.8)
 * a C++ compiler which supports at least C++11 standard

 We test against GNU and Intel compilers on Linux systems, GNU compiler on MacOS systems.
 See a list of supported compilers [here](./3-supported-compilers.html).